Frequently Asked Questions

 Request for review must be documented using the Special Circumstances Form.
 Students who wish to be considered for an appeal must file a FAFSA before the appeal can be considered.
-Requests will be reviewed by a Financial Aid committee and will receive a decision in approximately two weeks sent via U.S. Mail.
+Requests will be reviewed by Student Financial Services committee and will receive a decision in approximately two weeks sent via U.S. Mail.

 What if I didn't receive work-study as part of my award package?
 Can I still find a job on campus?

 Students who do not receive work study as part of their package may go to the Student Financial Services after the first two weeks of classes and file an application to appeal for vacant positions.
 Students may interview and receive a referral for positions for which they are qualified and have interest.
 Student Financial Services will make every effort to accommodate requests; however, work-study cannot be guaranteed as positions may not always be vacant, and financial aid packages vary by student.

 How can I get money to pay for my textbooks?

 Student Financial Services makes every attempt to package students to cover maximum educational expenses; however, textbooks may not be specifically covered unless additional loans and/or payments are made to the extent that they create a credit on your student account.
 Textbooks may be purchased via a number of retailers and are not payable directly to the University.
 If you wish to have additional funds to cover books, consider funding your account with loans in excess of fixed expenses payable directly to the University.